gscrow/dressipi-com/_posts/2018-05-04-retail-business-technology-expo.markdown

 Customer experience is the most important thing in retail.
 It is something that will never change and is an ethos that still sits at the heart of most retailers’ strategies. *“Our customers at John Lewis are the most important thing to us”* stated Louisa Nicholls.

-In today’s world, this expectation of customer experience has evolved, with customers demanding a personalised and seamless experience across all channels.
+In today’s world, this expectation of customer experience has evolved, with customers demanding a personalized and seamless experience across all channels.

 Kash Ghedia, Head of Technology, Dixons Carphone highlighted, *“It is not about making the technology disappear, it is how to make it seamless from online to in-store,”* whilst making *“an incremental benefit for the customer.”*